 This is one Credit Fumble™ you should never make.
 Unfortunately, according to the research by Credit Karma and Qualtrics, over “half of young adults (54 percent) racked up debt on their credit cards that they were unable to pay off within the year.”

-Credit cards might help you build up your credit score, but if you hold debt for an extended period of time, it’s going to hurt you.
+Credit cards might help you build up your credit score, and the cards with airline rewards can help you travel but if you hold debt for an extended period of time, even the most generous credit cards are going to hurt you.

 While holding onto debt for just a few months might not do much damage to your credit score, you might want to reconsider holding debt longer than a month.
 Why?
 Well, my point has nothing to do with your credit score, my point has everything to do with making sure you don’t get into the cycle of debt that plagues so many Americans.

 I recommend that you pay off your credit cards every month.
 And don’t use your credit cards unless you know you can afford to do so (that’s how you avoid this problem).